-While there is much more work to do to protect our public lands and support outdoor recreation, we were able to achieve a few major victories in the last session of Congress:
+While there is much more work to do to protect our public lands and support outdoor recreation, I have been able to achieve a few major victories during my time in Congress:

 - Creating the San Juan Islands National Monument.
 In 2013, I helped introduce the San Juan Islands National Conservation Area Act and worked with federal and local stakeholders in the effort that led to the President creating the San Juan Islands National Monument in March 2013.

 - Expanding the Alpine Lakes Wilderness.
 I was proud to be an original cosponsor of bipartisan legislation to expand the Alpine Lakes Wilderness and designate the Pratt and Middle Fork Snoqualmie Rivers as wild and scenic, permanently protecting the rivers’ free-flowing character, water quality, and outstanding recreation, fisheries, wildlife, geological and ecological values.
 This legislation passed the House by a voice-vote on July 30, 2014, and was included in the National Defense Authorization Act for Fiscal Year 2015, which was signed into law on Dec.
 19, 2014.
 The Alpine Lakes Wilderness is particularly special because of its proximity to a major metropolitan area.
 It provides a place for countless residents and tourists to camp, fish, hike and enjoy some of the most spectacular open spaces the Northwest has to offer.